 While Judith’s work has led her to prestigious performance halls all over the globe, perhaps her most recognizable residence was at one of television’s most famous thoroughfares: Sesame Street!
 As Associate Music Director for Season 39, her work with the Muppets earned Judith a 2009 Emmy Nomination for Outstanding Achievement in Music Direction and Composition.
 Additionally, three of the songs that she arranged also garnered Emmy nominations for the show.
 The Recording Academy recognized her achievements with a Grammy nomination for her ensemble’s participation in Tania Leon’s In Motion CD.

 Students and professionals alike cherish Judith as an educator and mentor across numerous musical fields, and her current and former students work in major opera companies, musical theater productions, and conducting positions worldwide.
-She served as Director of Choral Activities at the Juilliard School from 1989-2007; Co-Director for Harvard University’s Leonard Bernstein: Boston to Broadway Festival; faculty member/vocal specialist for the National Endowment for the Arts/Columbia University Institute of Classical Music; and Visiting Artist/Conductor at Cambridge University, the Curtis Institute, the Zimriya (Israel), and the Janacek Academy in the Czech Republic, the Curtis Institute of Music, and the Lewis Center for the Arts at Princeton University.
+She served as Director of Choral Activities at The Juilliard School from 1989-2007, as Co-Director for Harvard University’s Leonard Bernstein: Boston to Broadway Festival, as a faculty member and vocal specialist for the National Endowment for the Arts/Columbia University Institute of Classical Music, and as a Visiting Artist/Conductor at Cambridge University, Berlin Universitat Potsdam, the Zimriya in Israel, the Janacek Academy in the Czech Republic, the Curtis Institute of Music, and the Lewis Center for the Arts at Princeton University.